21 bsl handshapes

 Curve your index finger and thumb to create a shape like a ‘C’.
 The rest of your fingers should be tucked into a fist shape

-the C handshape in action:
+The C handshape in action:

 • Coffee: hold your C handshape in front of your body, lift it up and tip it towards your face as if drinking from a cup.